muller2002/marlena.app/content/english/cv.md

 ## Education

-* High School Diploma, specialication in Mathemtics and Computer Science, 2021
+* Abitur (equivalent to A level), specialication in Mathemtics and Computer Science, 2021
 * Paderborn University, Computer Science, 2021-today (expected graduation 2025)
 * Paderborn University, Mathematics, 2023-today

 ## Work experience

 * 2022-2023: Student Assistant for "Programming" tutorials at the Paderborn University
-* 2023: Student Assistant for "Data structures and algorithm" tutorials at the Paderborn University
+* 2023: Student Assistant for "Data structures and algorithms" tutorials at the Paderborn University

 ## Skills